galaguna/PostCPU4TinyTapeout/docs/info.md

 In the case of a read sequence, the read command must be followed by a stuff SPI word (let's say, all ones or all zeros word).
 The read information will be in the data field of the SPI word transmitted by the slave SPI.

+The SCK frequency is fixed in CLK/8.
+For example, if the CLK frequency is 50 MHz, the SCK frequency is 6.25 MHz.
+SPI interface also works with low frequency, for example, if  CLK frequency is 1525.879 Hz, the SCK frequency is 190.8 Hz.

-For example, in the following figure, the timing diagram with the SPI transfers for a write/read sequence is illustrated:
+As reference, in the following figure, the timing diagram with the SPI transfers for a write/read sequence is illustrated:

 ![Figure-8](SPI_WRRD_ROM_0x0A59_0x8A5F.png)